appsmithorg/appsmith-docs/website/docs/reference/widgets/table/README.md

 If you want to keep the same background color for an entire row, you can use the same custom style expression in each column **Cell Background** property.

+For more information on updating cell background color, see [Cell Background Color](/reference/widgets/table/column-settings#cell-background-color-column-color).

 </dd>